crhdev/cakephp-scheduler/README.md

 # CakePHP Scheduler Plugin

 ## This fork contains some useful features taken from Laravel's scheduler.

+This fork always will be updated with code base from original project.

 For configuration please referer to original [README](https://github.com/LordSimal/cakephp-scheduler/blob/1.x/README.md)

 ## Using this fork